Colorado Early Colleges is Excited to Offer Fully-Online Learning for ALL Colorado Students Grades 6-12!

 All students and families will undergo a technology audit and onboarding to ensure there is confidence at home in navigating our systems.
 Students who need a laptop will be eligible to complete the checkout form and receive their equipment.

 Yes!
-We have plans to offer student clubs, student government, and regional in-person social events to help build a sense of community with classmates, promote school pride, and support student wellbeing.
+CEC will offer clubs like student government, E- sports, junior achievers, and others online.
+CEC will also offer in-person regional events to help build a sense of community with classmates, promote school pride, and support student wellbeing.
+Additionally, students will have the option to participate in school events and clubs in person via their CEC school of enrollment.

 Students are accountable for completing their coursework by: